bradsharp/Roblox-Miscellaneous/actions/readme.md

 ### Module
 #### action CreateAction(string name, function action)
 Creates a new action which can be bound to events, accepts a string name to identify it and a callback function that will run everytime one of the bound events is fired.

+The first parameter passed to the callback is the name of the event that called it.
 ```lua
 local reset = actions:CreateAction("Reset", function ()
 	local player = game:GetService'Players'.LocalPlayer